storacha/specs/w3-filecoin.md

 > ℹ️ An invocation nonce MAY be used to force an aggregate to be reprocessed.

-The issued receipt MUST have an `fx.join` [effect] linking to an [`aggregate/accept`] task which either succeeds with filecoin [`DataAggregationProof`] result or fails (e.g. if a Storage Provider failed to replicate and reported an error).
+The issued receipt MUST have a `fx.join` [effect] linking to an [`aggregate/accept`] task which either succeeds with filecoin [`DataAggregationProof`] result or fails (e.g. if a Storage Provider failed to replicate and reported an error).

 The [Dealer] MUST broker deal(s) with Filecoin Storage Providers (out of band).
-It MUST issue a receipt for the [`aggregate/accept`] task with a succeed or failed result depending on the availability of Storage Providers and their ability to replicate content pieces in the aggregate.
+It MUST issue a receipt for the [`aggregate/accept`] task with a successful or failed result depending on the availability of Storage Providers and their ability to replicate content pieces in the aggregate.
 A successful task MUST have a [`DataAggregationProof`] as it's result and contain no [effect]s.
 A failed task MUST provide an error reason.
 When pieces of the aggregate can be retried, the issued receipt MUST contain `fx.fork` [effect]s with [`piece/offer`] tasks per piece.

 > Note: The [Dealer] MAY have several intermediate steps and states it transitions through, however those are _not_ captured by this protocol intentionally, because the other actor take no action until a success / failure condition is met.